khyiu/expense-tracker-back/README.md

 and specify to use the _buildspec.yml_ configuration file from the project source.
 Didn't even bother to configure input/output folders in the dedicated S3 bucket -> use default values from CodeBuild.

+#### ElasticBeanStalk
+Serving of web application.
+Creating a basic environment for my Spring boot application was really easy.
+I've only had to select Java environment, the version of Java to use, and specify the S3 URL where my application artifact would be pushed to.

 #### CodePipeline
+Automation of release process.
+Once again, initial setup was not too difficult.
+My pipeline is quite simple as well:

+1. Source checkout from Github
+1. Build project based on CodeBuild configuration
+1. Push build artifact to the S3 bucket that is used by Elastic BeanStalk